Dr. Charles Denton Johnson

 North Carolina Central University

-Dr. Johnson is also a pioneer in digital humanities, exploring innovative intersections of history and technology.
-As a member of the 2024–2026 Responsible AI Cohort at the National Humanities Center, he is advancing interdisciplinary approaches to studying the African Diaspora in the age of artificial intelligence.
-His work includes co-curating AI and the African Diaspora, a collaborative course with Johnson C. Smith University that unites Africana Studies, history, and computer science to explore AI’s potential for cultural preservation, racial equity, and inclusive knowledge production.
+Dr. Johnson is at the forefront of innovation in the digital humanities and emerging technologies.
+He is a member of the 2024–2026 Responsible AI Cohort at the National Humanities Center and is co-developing the course AI and the African Diaspora in collaboration with colleagues at Johnson C. Smith University.
+This work bridges Africana Studies, history, and computer science to explore artificial intelligence as a tool for cultural preservation, equity, and inclusive knowledge production.

-Dr. Johnson holds a B.A. in Marketing from Morehouse College, an M.A. in African History from NCCU, and a Ph.D. in African Diaspora and Public History from Howard University.
-He is a recipient of multiple teaching and research awards from NCCU’s College of Arts, Social Sciences, and Humanities and is listed in Who’s Who in America.
-He also serves on the National Board of Directors for the National Council on Public History and actively contributes to organizations advancing historical scholarship, public engagement, and equity in education.
+Dr. Johnson holds a B.A. in Marketing from Morehouse College, an M.A. in African History from North Carolina Central University, and a Ph.D. in African Diaspora and Public History from Howard University.
+He has received multiple awards for excellence in teaching and research and is listed in Who’s Who in America.
+He currently serves on the National Board of Directors of the National Council on Public History and remains actively engaged in national and regional professional organizations.